awayman/winlink_digipeater/README.md

 - I needed a reliable connection to a Winlink Gateway

 # Why a digipeater?
 A digipeater is much easier to setup and run than a full Winlink Gateway but can extend the VHF/UHF Winlink coverage in your area greatly.
 There currenlty isn't a way to publish the existence of your digipeater through official Winlink channels, that I am aware of, but your local ham groups may already dissiminate digipeater information locally.
+Using this method to configure a digipeater, your radio is also accessible over your local network to your Winlink clients, so you can send and receive Winlink email from anywhere on your network.

 # Winlink Clients
 My portable Winlink client of choice is the excellent [RadioMail](https://radiomail.app/) by WH6AZ.
 RadioMail has a built-in [software modem](https://radiomail.app/help/packet#softmodem) that works extremely well with a [Digirig Lite](https://digirig.net/digirig-lite-setup-manual/) and supports up to 2 [digipeaters](https://radiomail.app/help/packet#digipeater).
 Additionally, if your Dire Wolf instance is accessible on your network, you can [connect](https://radiomail.app/help/packet#direwolf) to it right in the app and send/receive mail directly.

 # What operating system should I use?
 I have had good success runing [arcOS](https://arcos-linux.com/) by KG4VDK on inexpensive laptop hardware as that is what I initially intended to run in my mobile setup before I came accross RadioMail.
 I really can't say enough great things about arcOS and how easy it is to use; it is essentially plug and play and comes preloaded with Dire Wolf, PAT (a cross-platform Winlink client), and many other radio applications.
+I still have plans to further build out my mobile data capabilities using arcOS and potentially other tools.

 Another great option is a Raspberry Pi running Raspberry Pi OS, but that will take some setup on your part.